gemmy404/ecommerce-shopping-cart/README.md

 ## Introduction

-This project is an mini e-commerce website developed using Java Servlets and JSP, with HTML and Bootstrap for the frontend design.
+This project is a mini e-commerce website developed using Java Servlets and JSP, with HTML and Bootstrap for the frontend design.
 The goal of this project is to create a platform where users can browse products, add them to a shopping cart, and complete their purchase.